angular/components/src/lib/form-field/form-field.md

 ### Floating label

-The floating label is a text label displayed on top of the form field control when the control does not contain any text.
+The floating label is a text label displayed on top of the form field control when the control does not contain any text or when `<select matInput>` does not show any option text.
 By default, when text is present the floating label floats above the form field control.
 The label for a form field can be specified by adding a `mat-label` element.